Into the West (miniseries): Episode 3: "Dreams and Schemes"

-A few years later, another Wheeler cousin, Samson Wheeler (Matthew Modine) has moved to Lawrence, Kansas with his family—his wife Susannah (Rebecca Jenkins), sons Aaron (Greyston Holt) and Jeremiah (James Kirk), and adopted daughter Clara (Rachael Leigh Cook).
+A few years later, another Wheeler cousin, Samson Wheeler has moved to Lawrence, Kansas with his family—his wife Susannah, sons Aaron and Jeremiah, and adopted daughter Clara.
 An anti-slavery Unionist himself, Samson allies with the abolitionist Jayhawkers during the days of "Bleeding Kansas" as tensions rise in the months leading up to the Civil War.
-He refuses to leave the town despite being threatened by Border Ruffian leader Bloody Bill Anderson (Christian Bocher) for hiring Henry Foster (Kwesi Ameyaw), a black worker.
+He refuses to leave the town despite being threatened by Border Ruffian leader Bloody Bill Anderson for hiring Henry Foster, a black worker.
 Lawrence is later attacked by Anderson's bushwackers and Quantrill's Raiders.
 In the raid, Samson, Susannah and their two sons are killed, leaving Clara as the only survivor.
 She then leaves Kansas to seek out her cousins in Omaha, Nebraska.

 Jacob Wheeler's sons take different paths.
-Abe Wheeler (Christian Kane) has become a rider for the Pony Express.
+Abe Wheeler has become a rider for the Pony Express.
 Despite being an excellent rider, he loses his job when the Pony Express is superseded by the telegraph.
-Jacob Wheeler Jr. (Tyler Christopher) also decides to leave the family ranch to strike out on his own.
+Jacob Wheeler Jr. also decides to leave the family ranch to strike out on his own.
 Leaving California for the great plains, his knowledge of the Lakota language is valuable to the army and he is hired as a scout.

-Dog Star's son, Brings Horse (Nathaniel Arcand) is shot by an army sniper when he climbs a telegraph pole to investigate the wires strung from the top and cutting them.
-Sleeping Bear (Nathan Lee Chasing His Horse), Dog Star's surviving son, pledges revenge against the whites for what they have done.
+Dog Star's son, Brings Horse is shot by an army sniper when he climbs a telegraph pole to investigate the wires strung from the top and cutting them.
+Sleeping Bear, Dog Star's surviving son, pledges revenge against the whites for what they have done.